sasce1974/blog/README.md

 This WILL generate all the tables in the created database.

-Please set up your virtual host to the 'C:\{PathTo}\{MyProject}\Public' directory of the project as a base.

-To assign a admin role to the newly registered user in the beginning, please create one record into roles table with a name 'Admin' and insert the ID of the created role into the users table, column 'role_id'.
+The artisan command for running the seeder is implemented into the 'photos' table migration file to be executed along after the table migration.

+#####Database will be automatically seeded with data.
+#####There will be one admin user created
+with username: <b>admin@email.com</b> and password:
+<b>password</b>.
+Please use this account to login as an admin user into the application.
+All other generated users for testing convenience will have the same password ("password");

-After that, admin users can assign roles to other users and to itself trough the profile interface.
+Admin users can assign roles to other users and to itself trough the profile interface.

 Create symlink to the storage space for the images: